postmanlabs/labs-docs/src/pages/docs/administration/managing-your-team/managing-your-team.md

 Only a team member with the billing role can grant the **Billing** role to or remove it from other team members.

-Under **Members**, select the role(s) next to the user you would like to update.
+Under **Members**, select the roles next to the user you would like to update.
 Select the roles you would like to assign or unassign, then **Update Roles** to confirm your changes.

 <img alt="Edit team roles" src="https://assets.postman.com/postman-docs/team-members-edit-roles-v9.1.0.jpg"/>